divyajeettt/matplotlib-exploration/README.md

 #### Sine-wave plotter

-[`sinewave_plotter.py`](https://github.com/divyajeettt/matplotlib-exploration/blob/main/sinwave_plotter.py) simply plots a sine-wave and a cosine-wave, refreshed n the screen after each interval (interval is selected by the user). \
+[`sinewave_plotter.py`](https://github.com/divyajeettt/matplotlib-exploration/blob/main/sinwave_plotter.py) simply plots a sine-wave and a cosine-wave, refreshed on the screen after each interval (interval is selected by the user). \
 *Date of creation:* `December 07, 2020`

 Execute: